asmuth/clip/doc/src/index.md

 Getting Started
 ---------------

+This chapter is for impatient people who don't like reading documentation.
+For more in-depth information you are kindly referred to the following chapters.

 As the first simple example we will create a bar chart that displays gross domestic product per country and looks like this: